 Application logs generally will contain all enabled log levels.
-For production systems this is normally INFO level and up.
-Debug and trace level may be enabled selectively for short periods of times.
-The logging framework contains components which must be synchronized, so excessive logging can be a bottleneck.
+For production systems, this is normally INFO level and up.
+Debug and trace levels may be enabled selectively for short periods of time.
+The logging framework contains components that must be synchronized, so excessive logging can be a bottleneck.

 Some environments may have a debug log.
 This may contain only DEBUG and TRACE level logs.
 However, it is common to log all messages to this log.
 Debug logs are often frequently rotated and purged quickly.